Samiran099/Covid-19-Trails-Dashboard-Analysis/README.md

-This Projects helps to get insights about status Clinical Trails during Covid-19
+This Projects helps to get insights about status of Clinical Trails during Covid-19